You are here

-Applicants interested in UMD Theatre’s B.F.A. program must complete an in-person audition/interview or portfolio review with UMD Theatre faculty, either in Minneapolis or Duluth.
+Applicants interested in UMD Theatre’s B.F.A. program must complete an in-person audition/interview or portfolio review with UMD Theatre faculty, either in the Twin Cities or in Duluth.
 B.F.A. applicants must also apply and be accepted into the University of Minnesota Duluth before they can audition/interview for UMD Theatre’s B.F.A. program. (see APPLY link at left).

-All UMD Theatre majors are strongly encouraged to bring a laptop as specified on the School of Fine Arts page for Technology Requirements.
+All UMD Theatre majors are strongly encouraged to bring a laptop, as specified on the College of Liberal Arts page for Technology Requirements.

 Recent UMD Graduates Job Placement Data & Employers

 Here's a sampling of positions Theatre BFA grads have attained six months to one year after graduation.

 - Actor - Phoenix Theater, Minneapolis, MN